gwdg/rOCCI-server/README.md

 Edit etc/occi-server.conf and adapt to your setting.

-The default templates for the OpenNebula template are located at etc/one_templates .
+To configure the behaviour of compute, network and storage resource creation, edit the OpenNebula specific extensions of the OCCI model at etc/backend/opennebula/model .
+If you want to change the actual deployment templates, change the files in etc/backend/opennebula/one_templates .

-The default templates for EC2 are located at etc/ec2_templates .
+To configure OpenNebula resource templates (e.g. small, medium, large, ...) change the files in etc/backend/opennebula/templates .

 Usage
 -----